 Endemic/Epidemic disease |Medical Assistance

-In the central region of Bafatá, Doctors Without Borders (MSF) continued working to reduce childhood mortality by managing the regional hospital’s neonatal and paediatric wards and running a nutrition programme for children under 15 years of age.
+In the central region of Bafatá, Doctors Without Borders (MSF) continued working to reduce childhood mortality by managing the regional hospital’s neonatal and paediatric wards, and running a nutrition programme for children under 15 years of age.

-As an added preventive measure, the team implemented a seasonal malaria chemoprevention strategy for the first time in the country, reaching 25,000 children in Bafatá.
+MSF doubled the bed capacity of the regional hospital during the peak malaria season and, as an added preventive measure, implemented a seasonal malaria chemoprevention (SMC) strategy for the second year running, reaching 21,000 children in Bafatá.

-No. staff in 2016: 170 | Expenditure: €5.3 million | Year MSF first worked in the country: 1998
+No. staff in 2017: 298 | Expenditure: €5.3 million | Year MSF first worked in the country: 1998